 Is La Dolce Vita calling you?
 Does the idea of waking up surrounded by the timeless beauty of the Romans or the Renaissance make you swoon?
 Then studying in Italy may be the perfect place for you spend your semester (or year) abroad.

-Not only is it home to some of the best food and most unique culture in the world, Italy is also very well known for it’s institutes of higher education.
+Not only is Italy home to some of the best food and most unique culture in the world, but it is also very well known for its institutes of higher education.
 Can’t speak Italian?
 Don’t fret!
 Whether you are an undergraduate, postgraduate, or study abroad student, you’re sure to find something to suit your interests and language level.
-Although not all universities offer complete degree programs in English, many offer select courses in English and Italian courses for international students.
+Although not all universities offer complete degree programs in English, many offer select English and Italian courses for international students.
 Program providers, like AIFS also provide English courses in Italy.

 Italy is a unique country, even within itself.
-Since it wasn’t unified until the mid 19th century, many of the regions have maintained some of their own flair, foods, traditions, and customs.
-With an extensive rail and bus system as well as numerous airports, you’re only a short trip away from the rest of Europe.
+Since it wasn’t unified until the mid 19th century, many regions have maintained some of their own flair, foods, traditions, and customs.
 Italy has proved timeless in its beauty and has a distinct personality unlike anywhere else in the world.
-You’re sure to discover something new every day along the ancient, windy streets and in the modern, cosmopolitan cities.
+With an extensive rail and bus system and numerous airports, you’re only a short trip away from the rest of Europe.
+You’re sure to experience something new every day along the ancient, windy streets and in the modern, cosmopolitan cities.

-The state-run University of Milan offers a wide variety of programs for international students, including three programs entirely in English: economics, informatics, and medical school.
-They also offer “entry level” programs where students take their first 45 to 60 credits in English and then the remaining courses in Italian, however, the final thesis may be written in English.
-At the doctoral level, University of Milan offers 21 programs across multiple disciplines.
+The state-run University of Milan offers a wide assortment of programs for international students, including three programs entirely in English: economics, informatics, and medical school.
+They also offer “entry-level” programs where students take their first 45 to 60 credits in English and then the remaining courses in Italian.
+However, the final thesis may be written in English.
+At the doctoral level, the University of Milan offers 21 programs across multiple disciplines.

-University of Bologna is one of the top-ranked universities in Italy, as well as the oldest university in existence, open since 1088!
+University of Bologna is the top-ranked university in Italy and top 50 in all of Europe, according to US News and World Report 2022 Best Global Universities Rankings.
+Additionally, it is the oldest university in existence, open since 1088!
 The University of Bologna is a leader in Europe’s push to make academic systems and qualifications more compatible across Europe.
 Most courses are taught in Italian, but some courses can be found in English.
 They also offer Italian language courses for non-native speakers.

 The University of Bologna has been ranked in the top 50 for the world's best law schools, so students with a knack for the courtroom will be hard-pressed to find a better Italian university to extend their studies!